-- 7. Start with the driver side front tire. - 8.
+- Start with the driver side front tire. - 8.
 Place the relearn tool against the tire sidewall, near the valve stem.
 Then press the button to activate the TPMS sensor.

-A horn chirp confirms that the sensor identification code has been matched to this tire and wheel position.

-- 9. Proceed to the passenger side front tire, and repeat the procedure in Step 8. - 10.
+A horn chirp confirms that the sensor identification code has been matched to this tire and wheel position. - 9.
+Proceed to the passenger side front tire, and repeat the procedure in Step 8. - 10.
 Proceed to the passenger side rear tire, and repeat the procedure in Step 8. - 11.
 Proceed to the driver side rear tire, and repeat the procedure in Step 8.
-The horn sounds two times to indicate the sensor identification code has been matched to the driver side rear tire, and the TPMS sensor matching process is no longer active.
-The TIRE LEARN or TIRE LEARNING ACTIVE message on the DIC display screen goes off. - 12.
-Turn the vehicle off. - 13.
+The horn sounds two times to indicate the sensor identification code has been matched to the driver side rear

+- tire, and the TPMS sensor matching process is no longer active.
+The TIRE LEARN or TIRE I FARNING ACTIVE message on the DIC display screen goes off. - 12.
+Turn the ignition to LOCK/OFF or press ENGINE START/ STOP to turn the ignition off. - 13.
 Set all four tires to the recommended air pressure level as indicated on the Tire and Loading Information label.